-- Check if the materials are on reserve, using our handy guide to course reserves.
+- Check if the items are on reserve, using our guide to course reserves.
 If you find that a book is on reserve, you can only check it out for a brief time, so you may want to scan some pages.
-Book scanners are available in the Barnard library, in the Library Instruction Lab (LeFrak 113) and next to the PawPrint stations on the third and fourth floors of the Milstein Center for Teaching and Learning.
-There is no charge for scanning.
-Brief directions are available at each scanning station.
+Book scanners are available in the Barnard library in the open computer lab on the second floor and next to the PawPrint stations on the third and fourth floors of the Milstein Center for Teaching and Learning.
+There is no charge for scanning, and brief directions are available at each scanning station.
 If you need additional assistance, please ask at the Circulation and Help desk on the second floor.

-- If it’s not on reserve, we might still have it in the library’s general collections: check CLIO to see if the item is available at any of the Columbia University Libraries.
+- If the book is not on reserve, we might still have it in the library’s general collections: check CLIO to see if it's available at Barnard or at one of the other Columbia University Libraries.
 For education-related items, you may also want to check the Teacher’s College catalog as these items do not appear in CLIO.

-- Even if we don’t have it (or it’s already checked out), you might be able to get it using one of the request services:
+- Even if we don’t have the book (or it’s already checked out), you can request it to be sent here via one of these request services:

-- Check Borrow Direct to see if you can borrow the book from another institution.
-The loan period is 16 weeks with no renewal, and it usually takes 3-4 business days to arrive.
+- Check Borrow Direct to see if you can borrow it from another institution.
+The loan period is 16 weeks with no renewal, and it usually takes 3-5 business days to arrive.

 - Here’s a helpful chart that compares the services offered by Interlibrary Loan and Borrow Direct.